qlawmarq/resume/Curriculum vitae_English.md

   - TailwindCSS
   - GCP

-#### Development of an automated car loan application
+#### Development of web application platform for ACL group

 - Software for car loan applicants and review companies
-- Development of web application
+- Development of web application, and setup their infrastructure from scratch
+- Building Kubernetes infrastructure for the application
-- Application Technologies of web application
+- Application Technologies of applications
   - Python
   - TypeScript
   - FastAPI
+  - Next.js
+  - React
   - Angular
   - TailwindCSS
   - GCP
+    - GKE
+  - Kubernetes

 ---